 Texas Tech University is a public, coeducational research university located in the City of Lubbock, Texas.
-The University, established in 1923, is the leading institution of the Texas Tech University System.
-Texas Tech University campus hosts the fifth largest student body in the State of Texas and is the only one in Texas, and one of a few in the world, to house a university, law school, and a medical school at the same location.
-It is also one of the largest land mass university campuses at 1,839 acres.
+The University, established in 1923, is the leading institution of the Texas TechUniversitySystem.TexasTechUniversitycampushoststhefifthlargeststudentbody in the State of Texas and is the only one in Texas, and one of a few in the world, to house a university, laws chool, and a medical school at the same location.
+It is also one of the largest and the same location of the largest and the same location of the largest and the same location of the largest and the largest and the same location of the largest and theland mass university campuses at 1,839 acres.

-All members of our community are encouraged to act responsibly, work collaboratively, and whenever possible assist each other to promptly, accurately, and effectively report all unsafe incidents and criminal offenses to one or more campus security authorities or responsible employees.
+All members of our community are encouraged to act responsibly, work collaboratively, and whenever possible assiste a chother to promptly, accurately, and effectively report all unsafe incident of the contraction ofdentsandcriminaloffensestooneormorecampussecurityauthoritiesorresponsibleemployees.

-With that goal in mind, this Annual Security Report is intended to familiarize everyone with important crime statistics, campus policies, procedures, and resources necessary to make informed decisions and seek help when an incident occurs.
+Withthat goalinmind, this Annual Security Report is intended to familiarize every one with important crime statistics, campus policies, procedures, and resources necessary to make informed decisions and seek help when an incident occurs.